aliyun/terraform-provider-alicloud/website/docs/r/instance.html.markdown

         - cloud：[5, 2000]
         - cloud_efficiency：[20, 32768]
         - cloud_ssd：[20, 32768]
+        - cloud_essd：[20, 32768]
-        - ephemeral_ssd：[5, 800]
+        - ephemeral_ssd: [5, 800]
     * `category` - (Optional, ForceNew) The category of the disk:
         - `cloud`: The general cloud disk.
         - `cloud_efficiency`: The efficiency cloud disk.
         - `cloud_ssd`: The SSD cloud disk.
+        - `cloud_essd`: The ESSD cloud disk.
         - `ephemeral_ssd`: The local SSD disk.
         Default to `cloud_efficiency`.
     * `encrypted` -(Optional, Bool, ForceNew) Encrypted the data in this disk.

         Default to false
     * `snapshot_id` - (Optional, ForceNew) The snapshot ID used to initialize the data disk.
 If the size specified by snapshot is greater that the size of the disk, use the size specified by snapshot as the size of the data disk.
     * `delete_with_instance` - (Optional, ForceNew) Delete this data disk when the instance is destroyed.
-It only works on cloud, cloud_efficiency and cloud_ssd disk.
+It only works on cloud, cloud_efficiency, cloud_essd, cloud_ssd disk.
 If the category of this data disk was ephemeral_ssd, please don't set this param.

         Default to true
     * `description` - (Optional, ForceNew) The description of the data disk.